dojo87/Jamrozik.SqlForward/README.md

 The usage of DatabaseMigration is as follows:
 - Specify SqlForward.DatabaseScripts App Setting as the folder where scripts will be held.
 You can use virtual ~ tilda in Web environments.
 - Specify SqlForward.Initialization App Setting to the SQL file containing the initial database setup (e.g. Initialization.sql).
+Source code contains a basic Initialization.sql but it can be adjusted to needs.
-- Initialize the migrator with a factory function initializing a IDbConnection instance representing the database.
+- Initialize the migrator with a factory function initializing a IDbConnection instance representing the database (MSSQL, MySQL,...).
 - Run the Synchronize method.
 Try-Catch if you want to react to migration errors.
 You can also control the process by adding an event handler to Changed event.

 # The app.config/web.config App Settings